Can I Sue My Landlord for Negligence?

 Can I Sue my Landlord for Negligence?

 In a personal injury case where a landlord is sued for negligence, the landlord negligence lawyer must be able to provide proof of negligence.
 That proof is evaluated by the court to determine if the landlord was negligent, which is possible to do even if the landlord did not intentionally plan to cause harm.
-Tenants must be able to prove that their landlord’s carelessness is directly linked to their injury.
+Tenants must be able to prove that their landlord’s carelessness is directly linked to the injury they sustained while on the property.

 Consideration for Comparative Fault